 One of the biggest challenges facing people with missing teeth is going without their bridgework or dentures.
 Other concerns are eating and speaking comfortably.
 Most denture wearers tell us that they don’t smile as much as they used to because they’re afraid the dentures will slip, or that others will notice their dentures.

 The All-on-four procedure makes it possible for you to have your teeth removed, dental implants placed and restored with a temporary dental bridge all in the same day.
 Comprehensive pre-treatment planning is what makes this procedure possible.
-Dr. Sinclair uses advanced 3D imaging software to plan the precise placement of the dental implants.
+Dr. Sinclair and Dr. Reichley use advanced 3D imaging software to plan the precise placement of the dental implants.

 First, the teeth will be removed in a comfortable operatory setting under dental sedation.
 Next, the dental implants are placed.
 Anywhere from one to seven dental implants will be placed, depending on your specific circumstances.
 A temporary crown or hybrid bridge will be secured to the dental implants to restore esthetics and function.
 Patients are advised to adhere to a soft diet during the 2 – 3 months following the All-on-Four procedure for proper healing of the dental implants.